DX Logging Software for Amateur Radio

 The Station Log tab can also display information, such as:

-• DXCC and Grid/VUCC status information.
+• DXCC and VUCC status information.

-DXCC, Band, and Mode fields display DXCC entity status information when the entity, band, and mode are known to Station Log.
+• DXCC, Band, and Mode fields display DXCC entity status information when the entity, band, and mode are known to Station Log.
 The entity status information that can appear includes New, Worked, and Verified.

 Station Information Tab

 The Station Information tab lets you enter the postal address of the station you worked or its QSL manager.
 It also lets you enter or obtain the coordinates, Web, and e-mail address of the station.
-You only have to enter this information once because Station Log recalls it every time you work the station.
+You only have to enter this information once because Station Log can recall it every time you work the station.

-If a QSL manager is defined in Buckmaster HamCall or QRZ XML Logbook Data, Station Log displays a dialog box that lets you confirm the callsign of the manager.
-Once confirmed, Station Log queries HamCall or QRZ XML Logbook Data for the address of the QSL manager and enters that address in the fields of the Station Information tab.
-If Buckmaster or QRZ XML Logbook Data doesn't know the identity of a QSL manager, but you do, you can have Buckmaster or QRZ XML Logbook Data populate the address fields with the address of the QSL manager.
+If a QSL manager is defined in the call sign subscription service, Station Log displays a dialog box that lets you confirm the call sign of the manager.
+Once confirmed, Station Log queries the call sign subscription service for the address of the QSL manager and enters that address in the fields of the Station Information tab.
+If the call sign subscription service doesn't know the identity of a QSL manager but you do, you can type the call sign and have HamQTH.com, Buckmaster, or QRZ XML Logbook Data populate the address fields for you.

 The address information on the Station Information tab appears in the Create Direct Print QSL Labels window and the Create Word Template QSL Labels window so you can create address labels for your outgoing QSLs.